 It’s no secret that the price of energy constantly goes up.
 However, that doesn’t mean you can’t try to reduce your energy costs.
 There are some obvious ways to save money on your energy bill and some not as common.
 I recommend trying various things in your home to see what works the best for you.
+You’d be surprised how much money you could save by simply shopping around for better energy rates.
+Make sure that you’re looking at providers operating locally so you’re comparing only the rates that are available to you.
+For example, if you’re in Texas, Stream Energy will likely be on your radar – especially if you’ve got an interest in supporting renewable energy initiatives.
+If you’re outside this location, just look for comparable providers in your area to see if you could make a saving by switching.
 Here are some secrets to cut down that dreaded energy bill!

 Save Money on Your Energy Bill #1: Change Your Light Bulbs